Marslevelsafety/Dechapon25/README.md

 Automated testing and development tooling

-The goal of this repository is to provide a maintained development branch with project-specific improvements while preserving compatibility with the upstream SQLFluff ecosystem where practical.
+The objective of this repository is to provide a maintained development branch with project-specific improvements while preserving compatibility with the upstream SQLFluff ecosystem wherever practical.

 Supported Dialects

-The project supports a wide range of SQL dialects, including:
+The project supports a broad range of SQL dialects, including:

 ANSI SQL